ManasaJalanila/KPMG_Virtual_internship/README.md

 # KPMG_Data Analytics_Virtual_Internship
-KPMG virtual internship repo contains the internship elements that i had learned in the internship.
+KPMG virtual internship repo contains the internship Tasks that i had learnt in the internship.
 To explore-- This internship contains 3 stages:
 1. Communicating to the client -Sprocket central pty limited, the company that is incolved in the sales of bikes and cycling accessories to its customers.
    The marketing team of the client's company wants to know the issues related to data and mitigate them for which